 3. Use Less Paper

-Paper, of course, comes from trees – which we need in order to have breathable air.
+Paper, of course, comes from trees – which we need to have breathable air.
 So, print less.
 Cancel magazine or newspaper subscriptions that you don’t use.

 Change your mail settings so that you receive emails instead of paper mail.